syki17/TeamAssignment2/README.md

 ![Alt text](public/images/logo.png?raw=true "Logo")

 # IncidentMangementWebAppDoccumentation
-By Nicholas Gardner and Jakub
+By Nicholas Gardner and Jakub Sykora

 This application is designed to allow users to manage support tickets.